 Immersed in constructivist, collaborative online courses, students engage in peer-to-peer exchanges, active participation in discussion forums, and critical dialogue and debate with instructors to prepare them to create sustainable and positive change within the healthcare field.

-The M.A. in Organizational Leadership with a concentration in Healthcare aligns with the mission of Claremont Lincoln University to produce leaders capable of respecting differences and collaborating with those of different viewpoints to resolve problems:
+The M.A. in Organizational Leadership with a concentration in Human Resources aligns with the mission of Claremont Lincoln University to produce leaders capable of respecting differences and collaborating with those of different viewpoints to resolve problems.

 Students that are ideal for the M.A. in Organizational Leadership with a Healthcare concentration include the following career and industry interests: